joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 #### Recaptcha plugin is removed, Invisible Captcha is unlocked
 - PR: https://github.com/joomla/joomla-cms/pull/41530
 - Description: Outdated Recaptcha plugin is removed.
 Invisible Captcha is unlocked and can be removed manually.
-It is recommended to install a new captcha from JED.
+It is recommended to install a new captcha from https://extensions.joomla.org/.

 #### Codemirror plugin